IKIM-Essen/WIN-KID/README.md

 Evaluation was performed on *E. coli*, *K. pneumoniae*, and *A. baumannii* using Accuracy, F1-score, and ROC AUC.

+## ⚙️ Installation and Quick Start

+Follow the steps in [INSTALLATION.md](./INSTALLATION.md) to set everything up.
+The repository provides an `environment.yml` file for reproducibility.

+## 🚀 Usage

+Detailed usage instructions are provided in [USER_GUIDE.md](./USER_GUIDE.md).
+This includes preprocessing data, training models, and reproducing figures and evaluation metrics.

 ## 🎯 Goals of the Project

 The **WIN-KID project** aims to develop and provide open tools for predicting antimicrobial resistance (AMR) directly from genomic data using machine learning.